-Notes: European Bellflower was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on the later census reports.
-Martha planted it in the Garden on July 18, 1947.
+Notes: European Bellflower was introduced to the Garden by Eloise Butler on Aug.
+24, 1927 with plants a Mrs. Rook's garden.
+It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on the later census reports.
+Martha planted it in the Garden on July 18, 1947 and more in 1953.
 It is a European import for garden decorations, now widely naturalized in Minnesota and the United States.
 It has been reported in a number of scattered counties in the State, principally in the northern 2/3rds of the state.
 In North America it has spread all over except the most southern states of the U.S. and the three northern Canadian Provinces.

-There are five species of Campanula normally found in Minnesota, two of which are introduced: C. americana, Tall Bellflower; C. aparinoides, Marsh Bellflower; C. rotundifolia, Harebell; C. cervicaria, Bristly bluebells; and C. rapunculoides, European Bellflower.
+There are five species of Campanula normally found in Minnesota, two of which are introduced: C. americana, Tall Bellflower; C. aparinoides, Marsh Bellflower; C. rotundifolia, Harebell; C. cervicaria, Bristly Bellflower; and C. rapunculoides, European Bellflower.
 The latter two are the introductions.
-The other bellflower found in the Garden, Clustered Bellflower, Campanula glomerata L., is another import and not found in Minnesota outside of gardens.

 In England, European Bellflower was cultivated in English Kitchen Gardens and valued as a vegetable, the leaves, shoots and roots being edible, although that use has now stopped and it is entirely decorative.
 Over there the name "Rampion" or "Ramps" is more the norm.
 Shakespeare's Falstaff references the plant which indicates it was well known in his time.
 It is part of one of the Grimm Brothers fairy tales - Rapunzel is named after it.
 (Ref.# 7).
 In his Herbal of 1597, Gerard (Ref.
 6a) states: "The rootes are especially used in sallads, being boiled and eaten with oile, vineger, and pepper.
 Some affirme that the decoction of the roots are good for all inflammation of the mouth and almonds of the throte and other diseases happening in the mouth and throte, as the other Throtewarts."